ericminikel/cureffi/_posts/2014-07-30-recombinant-prion-protein-rocky-mountain-style.markdown

 The bad news, at least in the Caughey lab, is that it has been found that the column in the AKTA Explorer FPLC machine has just enough capacity to purify PrP from 750 mL worth of bacterial culture, but not quite enough to purify PrP from a whole 1L.
 Until now, you've been working with four Falcon tubes in parallel.
 If your pellets are unusually small for some reason, you could combine them all, but if they are a normal size, your best bet is to throw one in the -20&deg;C for a rainy day, and proceed with purifying the contents of just the other three.
 This <a href="http://en.wikipedia.org/wiki/User:FGBD/Hotdog_bun_deficit">hotdog bun deficit problem</a> is one of the more annoying chokepoints in the whole recombinology process.

 If you started making your GdnHCl solution last night, finish it today by Q.S.ing to 50 mL and filtering through a 0.22 &mu;m filter syringe.
 For the three pellets you're using, mix each with 14 mL of the 8M GdnHCl solution, and grind them up on the tissue homogenizer like last time.
-Then set them on the rotisserie for 50 minutes.
+Then set them on the rotisserie for 50 minutes. (*Note added 2019-04-10: Since implementing this protocol at the Broad Institute, we have found that we get our best yields when we leave the PrP in 8M GdnHCl at 4&deg;C for at least one week.
+One theory is this gives the intramolecular disulfide bonds time to form.
+We've noticed that some published papers likewise specifically call for leaving PrP in guanidine for two or more days [[Mehlhorn 1996], [McDonald 2019]].*)

 In the meantime, while you are waiting for the PrP to denature, you can set up several other things.
 In the particular case of using the AKTA Explorer, you need to clean lines A and B with 5 minutes' flow of dH<sub>2</sub>O, adding these settings from the control software's Manual menu: